sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

 ![MDK](img_020.4.png)

->To run the MDK client on iOS simulator, use `tns run android --emulator` command.
+>To run the MDK client on Android simulator, use `tns run android --emulator` command.
 Make sure that you have created a virtual device in Android Studio prior to running this command.

 Once, above command gets successfully executed, you will see new MDK client up and running in Android device.